Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 It is vital to get a guinea pig’s diet correct from the start.
-Alternatively, change their food intake to a regime like the one described here to ensure your pet gets everything they need.
 If you are unsure about any aspect of their diet or which veggies and fruits are safe to offer, contact your veterinarian to discuss.
-Once you have a plan in place and your head around it all, it’s simple!
+Once you have a plan in place and your head around it all, it’s much simpler!

 Collard greens are a great source of nutrition, safe to eat, and a food your guinea pigs will enjoy.
-Just be sure to feed the correct amounts of it!
+Just be sure to feed the correct amounts of it and not use it as the sole vegetable in your pet’s diet.

 Featured Image Credit: Dev_Maryna, Shutterstock